wenhuiyao/ScrollableSlidingUpPaneLayout/README.md

 ScrollableSlidingUpPaneLayout
 =========

-(BETA version)
-An enhanced version of SlidingUpPaneLayout created by [Umano](https://github.com/umano/AndroidSlidingUpPanel).
+(BETA version) A SlidingPaneLayout variant.
+Instead of sliding left and right, it slides up and down.
+And work with ListView, GridView, and ScrollView**.

 #### Main Features